Imōto wa Shitte Iru: Characters

 Kiichirō's younger sister and a member of the idol group xoxo (pronounced "Kiss Kiss").
 She is known for her cold personality, but she cares deeply about Kiichirō, to the point she can even see his true emotions.
 She often appears in variety shows, particularly after her appearance with Kiichirō.
-She was born Miki Makabe (三木 美貴, Makabe Miki); despite the initial hesitation of her mother as it would mean Miki would have the same first and last name, she decided to adopt the surname Miki after their parents' divorce.
+She was born Miki Makabe (真壁 美貴, Makabe Miki); despite the initial hesitation of her mother as it would mean Miki would have the same first and last name, she decided to adopt the surname Miki after their parents' divorce.